Home » History Notes » Reform Movements by Parsis

 Reform Movements by Parsis

-Read all about Reform Movements by Parsis.
 Zoroastrians were persecuted in their native Iran, therefore in the tenth century, a considerable number of them fled to India’s west coast.
 They prospered over the years as a commercial community.
 Even though it was a small village, the nineteenth-century reform movements had an impact on it.

 A group of Parsis with English education established the Rahnumai Madayasnan Sabha (Religious Reform Association) in 1851 with the goal of “regeneration of the social conditions of the Parsis and the restoration of the Zoroastrian faith to its pristine purity.”
 Naoroji Furdonji, Dadabhai Naoroji, K. R. Cama, and S. S. Bengalee were the movement’s leaders.
-This article has all the details about Reforms Movement by Parsis for the candidates preparing for UPSC or Civil Service Examination.
+This article has all the details about the Reforms Movement by Parsis for the candidates preparing for the UPSC or Civil Service Examination.

-Reform Movements by Parsis History
+History of Reform Movements by Parsis

 Furdunji Naoroji and S.S.
 Bengalee created the Parsi Religious Reform Association in Bombay in 1851 with funding provided by K.N.
 Kama.
 Its president was Furdunji Naoroji, and its secretary was S.S.
 Bengali.
 In the 1840s, Naroji Furdunji was the editor of the Fam-i-Famshid, a publication dedicated to upholding Zoroastrianism.
 In 1850, he also released the novel Tarika Farthest and other pamphlets.